cackle-rs/cackle/CONFIG.md

 You can also override with the `--profile` flag, which takes precidence over the config file.

-Cackle supports analysing references even when inlining occurs, so it should work even with optimisations enabled, however it's more likely that you'll run into false attribution bugs, where an API usage is attributed to the wrong package.
+Cackle supports analysing references even when inlining occurs, so it can work to some extent even with optimisations enabled, however it's more likely that you'll run into false attribution bugs, where an API usage is attributed to the wrong package.
 So unless you really need optimisation for some reason, it's recommended to set `opt-level = 0`.

 Split debug info is not yet supported, so you should turn it off.